flowsforapex/flowsforapex.github.io/_pages/team.md

    - Richard:
      name: "Richard Allen"
      bio: >
-      Richard has been working with Oracle database technology since learning Oracle V4.1.4 in 1985.
+      Richard has been working with Oracle database technology since Oracle V4.
 Starting as a consultant in  Oracle UK, and then as the Product Manager responsible for security in Redwood Shores, and then as a Marketing Director for Oracle in Asia.
-After leaving Oracle in 1997, he has used APEX to solve business problems in several large business startups in Asia.<br>Now back in the UK, Richard has been a leading contributor to the Flows for APEX project, including developing most of the workflow engine.
+After leaving Oracle in 1997, he has used APEX to solve business problems in several large business startups in Asia.<br>Richard has been a leading contributor to the Flows for APEX project, including developing most of the workflow engine.
+Richard is a member of the Oracle APEX Development team.
      image: "/assets/images/richardallen.jpg"
      links:
        - label: "Email"